seanlaidlaw/obsidian-banners/README.md

 # NOTE: Make sure it's wrapped in quotes to avoid parsing errors, such as "![[file]]"
 banner: string

+# The banner icon.
+Can be an emoji (format emoji//) or any string really (but it'll only accept the first letter)
+sticker: string

 # The banner's center position.
 A number between 0-1
 banner_x: number
 banner_y: number

 # Determines if the banner is locked in place or not
 banner_lock: boolean

-# The banner icon.
-Can be an emoji or any string really (but it'll only accept the first letter)
-banner_icon: string
 ```

 ## Settings